-Always Report Injuries Immediately, then Contact an Iowa Workers' Comp Attorney
+Always Report Injuries Immediately, then Contact an Iowa On The Job Workers Compensation Shoulder Injury Attorney

 It is important that you tell your employer as soon as you sustain a work injury to your shoulder.
 You may need medical treatment, and you do not want your injury to worsen.
 It is best to report your injury in writing to your employer.
 You are required to report the injury within 90 days of the date of the injury.
 If you miss the deadline, your benefits may be denied.
-Once you report your injury to your supervisor, it is advisable that you contact an experienced Workers' Compensation lawyer in Iowa to help you evaluate your case and ensure that you are getting the benefits entitled to you under Iowa law.
+Once you report your injury to your supervisor, it is advisable that you contact an experienced Iowa on the job workers compensation shoulder injury lawyer in Iowa to help you evaluate your case and ensure that you are getting the benefits entitled to you under Iowa law.